PGCE - School Direct Primary

 Prior to joining the University as a sessional lecturer in 2005, Julie worked as a Primary school teacher, where she gained experience of teaching across the whole of the Primary age phase in a range of schools within Worcestershire.
 She quickly moved into management and held various leadership roles including senior teacher and acting deputy head teacher.
 In 2012, after several years combining working in schools and University, Julie made the transition to work permanently in HE as a Senior Lecturer in Education.

 Where could it take you?

-Graduates from the Primary School Direct PGCE at the University of Worcester are some of the most employable in the country.
-At the end of the course (July 2015) 96% of School Direct trainees gained a teaching post.
+Graduates from the Primary Department at the University of Worcester are some of the some of the most employable in the country.
+The graduates for 2016/17 have an employability rating of 98%

 Request or download a prospectusRequest now